Jurickson Profar Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 21st in MLB.

-- The Diamondbacks' 4.70 team ERA ranks 22nd across all MLB pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.56).

-- Diamondbacks pitchers combine to rank 22nd in baseball in home runs surrendered (33 total, 1.3 per game).
+- The Diamondbacks rank 21st in baseball in home runs surrendered (33 total, 1.2 per game).

-- Kelly (1-3 with a 4.10 ERA and 25 strikeouts in 26 1/3 innings pitched) gets the start for the Diamondbacks, his sixth of the season.
+- Henry (0-0) gets the starting nod for the Diamondbacks, his second this season.

 © 2023 Data Skrive.
 All rights reserved.